Standards-based grading (SBG) is an innovative educational practice that helps increase learning in the classroom.

 At any time, they know which students are at level 1, 2, or 3.

-This makes it easier to offer level-appropriate work.
+This helps teachers offer level-appropriate work.

 Students at level 1 get activities that help them reach level 2.